bodyAce55/bodyAce55/README.md

 <small>**👋 Senior Software Engineer**</small>

-<small>smart tech is a passionate Blockchain developer & IT Engineer committed to breaking barriers and crafting cutting-edge digital solutions.
+<small>smart tech is a passionate Software developer & IT Engineer committed to breaking barriers and crafting cutting-edge digital solutions.
 Specializing in building beautiful, high-performance web applications, smart tech leverages modern technologies and industry-leading methodologies.
 By embracing continuous innovation and staying ahead of the curve, smart tech brings concepts to life, demonstrating the transformative potential of technology in today's digital landscape.</small>

 <small>**🚀 My Key Skills**</small>